zaitanabil/galerly/docs/EMAIL_TEMPLATE_CUSTOMIZATION.md

 ### ✅ Customizable Templates

-10 client-facing email templates can be customized:
+9 client-facing email templates can be customized:
-- `gallery_shared` - When a gallery is shared
 - `gallery_shared_with_account` - Gallery shared with registered clients
 - `gallery_shared_no_account` - Gallery shared with unregistered clients
 - `new_photos_added` - New photos added notification